brndnmtthws/brndn-io/content/posts/the-arduous-path-to-mastery/index.md

 - personal growth
 ---

 I have a deep appreciation for mastery.
 It takes an extraordinary amount of time and effort to become truly masterful at something.
 It doesn't matter so much what that thing is, whether it's a sport, a musical instrument, a language–spoken, written, or programming computers.
-The path to mastery is the same: it demands time, practice, sweat, tears, trials, tribulations, and a whole lot of hard work.
+In every case I've seen up close, it eats years of your life and asks for more.

 I admire people who have achieved mastery in their endeavors, and I especially admire those who have achieved mastery in multiple domains.
 Leonardo da Vinci, for example, is known for his work in painting, sculpture, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and more.
 How this man found the time, who can say, but perhaps he invented a time machine and found a way to extend his life while telling no one.

 ## The 10,000-Hour Reality

 The popular notion that mastery requires 10,000 hours of practice gained widespread attention through Malcolm Gladwell's book "Outliers."
-While subsequent research has shown this figure isn't a perfect universal threshold, there's truth in the underlying principle: mastery requires an enormous time investment.
+The number itself is a bit too cute, but the basic point holds: if you're serious, you're signing up for years of focused work.
 The Florida State University psychologist K. Anders Ericsson, whose work Gladwell based his rule on, found that elite performers across various fields typically engaged in at least 10,000 hours of "deliberate practice"–focused, structured activities specifically designed to improve performance[^1].

 I wouldn't _quite_ say that I'm a master of anything, but I have become quite good at a few things.
 I've been programming since I was 12 years old, and I've been doing it professionally since I was 16.
 I've also been doing some sort of creative writing since I can remember.
 I'm not sure that I'm good at either, but I do at least feel somewhat competent in both.